MoreRSS

 2026-02-23 19:00:00

-In game development, it’s common to use spritesheets for animation, but this technique isn’t as widely used on the web.
+In game development, it’s common to use spritesheets for animation, but this technique isn’t as widely used on the web these days.
 Which is a shame, because we can do some pretty cool stuff with sprites!
 In this post, we’ll share the niche CSS function you can use to leverage this technique, and explore some of the potential use cases.

 Brand New Layouts with CSS Subgrid